-1-2 pt Treflan 4D, Treflan 4EC, Treflan 4L, Trifluralin, Triflurex HFP, or Trust 4L 5-12.5 lb Treflan 10G or Trifluralin 10G (0.5-1.25 lb ai)
+1-2 pt Treflan 4EC, Treflan HFP, Trifluralin, Triflurex HFP, or Trust 4L (0.5-1 lb ai) 5-12.5 lb Treflan 10G or Trifluralin 10G (0.5-1.25 lb ai)

 Excellent control of most annual grasses and fair control of small-seeded annual broadleaves such as pigweed and lambsquarters.
 Higher rates give fair kochia control.
 Wild oat control is not consistent but has been fair in some tests.
 Does not control wild mustard, wild sunflower, or cocklebur.
 Excellent crop tolerance.
 Rate of 1.5 pt 4L has been satisfactory in most SDSU tests.
 Carryover may damage oats or sorghum the following year.
 Granules or spray may be applied in the fall after October 15 or in the spring before planting.
 Fall application makes it possible to limit spring tillage to a single pass, which serves as the second incorporation.
 Minimum carrier is 5 gpa for ground or air.